 So, for me, they are connected with positive energy and as they are brooches they are made to be worn and taken along with you.
 This is what I want them to do, spread a playful energy and encourage interaction and communication.

 I define my practice as jewelry, but as I see it there aren’t really any limits for what this can mean.
 I include drawing, material investigations and experiments in my work and have done so for years.
 In my making, I aim to make technical solutions part of the whole.
 In the FLY collection, even the pinback is made from wood.
 I like the idea of a true three-dimensional object, in which the different sides are in correspondence with each other and the back is as interesting as the front.

 There is a hierarchy of materials, we value some more than others.
-I hope that we can be more open to value worked material from sustainable sources.
+I hope that we can be more open to value materials worked from sustainable sources.
 The wood I use is juniper, which has a pleasant aromatic smell.
 Working with the material, finding its inherent properties and using them is an important part of my work.